-Changes we're making to our health proposition
+Changes we're making to our Health Proposition

 Changes by topic

 This change flattens our product suite: we now have a single range of health plans, as opposed to the old Elite and Essential ranges.
-This makes plan comparison easier for our members, and also brings greater visibility to our low-cost plans.
+This makes plan comparisons easier for our members, and also brings greater visibility to our low-cost plans.
 In the spirit of making our plans easier to understand, we’ve also introduced a new model for building health plans.
 The aim is to provide more guidance to members when they are choosing a health plan, while drawing greater attention to our optional benefits and plan options.

 Finally, we’ve spent time building out product stories for each health plans.
-These might be as simple as who is the plan designed for and standardised descriptions across our sales assets, but we think they’re important and will provide better discussion points for your customers.Briefing for 2020 Health Proposition
+These might be as simple as who is the plan designed for and standardised descriptions across our sales assets, but we think they’re important and will provide better discussion points for your customers.Briefing for the 2020 Health Proposition

 Most of the work we’ve done for the 2020 health plans is behind the scenes, where we’ve improved the way in which we calculate premiums.